Off-Grid Solar System Calculator

 Small Cabin (weekend + light full-time)

 Inputs: 2,500 Wh/day, 4.5 PSH, 2 days autonomy, 24V, LiFePO4.
-Calculator output: 930W of panels, 265Ah at 24V, 50A MPPT, 1000VA inverter.
+Calculator output: ~930W of panels, ~265Ah at 24V, 50A MPPT, 1000VA inverter.
 Budget: $2,500 to $4,000 for gear.

 RV / Van Life

 Inputs: 1,500 Wh/day, 5 PSH, 1.5 days autonomy, 12V, LiFePO4.
-Calculator output: 500W of panels, 235Ah at 12V, 60A MPPT, 700VA inverter (bump up to 2000VA if running a microwave).
+Calculator output: ~500W of panels, ~235Ah at 12V, 60A MPPT, inverter sized to your peak (bump the surge factor up if running a microwave or AC).
 Budget: $2,000 to $3,500.
 See our van life solar guide for real build breakdowns.

 Tiny Home (off-grid full-time)

 Inputs: 4,000 Wh/day, 4 PSH, 3 days autonomy, 24V, LiFePO4.
-Calculator output: 1,670W of panels, 625Ah at 24V, 100A MPPT, 1500VA inverter.
+Calculator output: ~1,670W of panels, ~625Ah at 24V, 100A MPPT.
 See the full tiny home solar system guide.

 Full Homestead (family, year-round)

 Inputs: 10,000 Wh/day, 4 PSH, 3 days autonomy, 48V, LiFePO4.
-Calculator output: 4,170W of panels, 785Ah at 48V (about 38 kWh), 120A MPPT, 4000VA inverter.
+Calculator output: ~4,170W of panels, ~785Ah at 48V (about 38 kWh), 120A MPPT.
 Budget: $18,000 to $35,000 DIY.
 Related: off-grid cabin solar guide.

 Weekend Getaway (minimal)

 Inputs: 800 Wh/day, 5 PSH, 1 day autonomy, 12V, LiFePO4.
-Calculator output: 270W of panels, 85Ah at 12V, 30A MPPT, 300VA inverter.
+Calculator output: ~270W of panels, ~85Ah at 12V, 30A MPPT.
 Perfect starter rig.

 Common Sizing Mistakes That Sink Off-Grid Systems